-- a. preventing collisions: - i. between aircraft; and - ii. on the manoeuvring area between aircraft and obstructions; and - b. expediting and maintaining an orderly flow of air traffic.
+- a. preventing collisions: - i. between aircraft; and - i. on the maneuvering area between aircraft and obstructions; and - b. expediting and maintaining an orderly flow of air traffic.

 Air Traffic Control Speed Restriction: An ATC traffic management speed or an ATC-issued speed control instruction.